socratesomiliadis/syntheci/README.md

 </div>

-Syntheci is an AI workspace for turning scattered operational context into an actionable system.
+Syntheci is an AI-Powered Knowledge Base system for turning scattered operational context into an actionable system.

 It combines: